Return

 Even as a caregiver, you may occasionally have other commitments or obligations you need to honour.
 This can become a dilemma as you find a means to juggle caring for your loved one and attending to other duties.

 Fortunately, respite care and its various forms were created to aid caregivers who need time for other obligations.
-As it provides temporary support to your older ones, you can take on additional tasks without worrying about their care.
+As it provides temporary support to your loved ones, you can take on additional tasks without worrying about their care.

 What is Respite Care?

 Respite care is a temporary form of senior living that offers a break or rest to a full-time caregiver or a family member who provides care to an older adult.
 This short-term care for seniors allows caregivers to take short breaks to carry out other activities or tasks.
-It also helps to support older adults when their primary care providers travel out of town for some time – from several days to a few weeks.
+It also helps to support seniors when their primary care providers travel out of town for some time – from several days to a few weeks.

 Arrangements for your loved one to stay in respite care are usually concluded in advance by you and their care provider.
 Respite care for seniors doesn’t always have to be a formal arrangement; it can come in different forms, including: